ucbrise/cs294-rise-fa16/syllabus.md

             </a>
          </h4>
          <p>
-            This lecture will provide an overview of recent developments in bandit and reinforcement learning techniques.
+            This lecture covers the key ideas in bandits and reinforcement learning.
          </p>
       </td>
    </tr>